aws/amazon-vpc-cni-k8s/docs/troubleshooting.md

 At startup, `aws-k8s-agent` makes one best-effort attempt to write `/var/log/aws-routed-eni/aws-vpc-cni-metadata.json` on the node.
-The JSON includes the schema version, component version, full Git commit, build date, Go version, target platform, and publication time.
+The JSON includes the schema version, component version, full Git commit, build date, Go version, and target platform.
 The standard EKS node support bundle collects this file.

 This diagnostic file is not authoritative evidence of the currently running image.
 A missing file does not prevent networking startup, and a downgrade to a version that does not publish metadata can leave an older file.
-Use `generatedAt` together with the pod's container image or managed add-on information when checking freshness.
+Compare its version, commit, and build date with the pod's container image or managed add-on information.

 ### ipamD debugging commands